 NIL is a parallel patterning method in which a surface pattern of a stamp is replicated into a material coated on a hard substrate by mechanical contact and 3D material displacement, to be used in fields until now reserved to electron beam lithography (EBL) and photolithography (PL).
 This definition fits very well for thermal NIL and UV-NIL, and can be extended to resists which can be both molded by heat and pressure and cured.
 It can also include all variants processes of reversal imprint, as long as a pre-patterned film is transferred and bonded to another substrate.
-However, often the term nanoimprint is often used when a pattern with nano-dimensions is molded in a functional material, without any further pattern transfer.
+However, often the term nanoimprint is often used when a pattern with nano-dimensions is molded in a functional material, without any further pattern transfer (e.g. fluidic or optical application).
 Then the process is rather taking advantage of the toolbox of NIL than being a NIL process.
 The table 5.3 below gives an overview about the basic differences between thermal NIL and UV-NIL, but - as can be seen in the following and in Part II of this library - does not cover all possible variants of NIL processes.

 Table 5.4.
-Comparison of hot embossing (NIL) and UV-imprint (UV-NIL), with typical parameters o current processes.
+Comparison of thermal NIL (hot embossing) and UV-assisted NIL (UV-imprint), with typi- cal parameters of current state-of-the-art processes.

-type of NIL / NIL UV-NIL properties hot embossing UV-imprint basic process sequence spin-coat thermoplastic film place stamp on film heat until viscous emboss at high pressure cool until solid demold stamp dispense liquid resin parallel alignment of stamp with defined gap imprint at low pressure expose with UV-light through stamp and crosslink demold stamp pressure p 20-100 bar 0-5 bar temperature T mold 100-200°C 20°C (ambient) temperature T demold 20-80°C 20°C (ambient) Resist solid, thermoplastic T g ≈ 60-100°C liquid, UV-curable viscosity 10 -10 Pa⋅s 10 -3 -10 -1 Pa⋅s stamp material Si, SiO 2 opaque glass, SiO 2 Transparent stamp area full wafer, > 200 mm diameter 25x25 cm , limited by control of gap stamp contact facilitated by bending planarization layer embossing time from sec to minutes < 1 min (per exposure) Advantage low-cost, large area equipment and stamps low viscosity, low pressure, alignment through stamp Challenge process time, thermal expansion due to thermal cycle step and repeat needed for large areas development needed alignment, residual layer homogene- ity material variety Hybrid approaches thermoset resists: embossing and curing before demolding thermoplastic resists: hot molding and UV-curing be- fore demolding Advantage low temperature variation cycle: demolding at high temperature pos- sible solid resist: full wafer single imprint possible
+type of NIL / thermal NIL UV-assisted NIL properties hot embossing UV-imprint 1) dispense liquid resin basic process sequence spin-coat thermoplastic film place stamp on film heat until viscous emboss at high pressure cool until solid demold stamp 2) parallel alignment of stamp with defined gap 3) imprint at low pressure 4) expose with UV-light through stamp and crosslink 5) demold stamp pressure p 20-100 bar 0-5 bar temperature T mold 100-200°C 20°C (ambient) temperature T demold 20-80°C 20°C (ambient) Resist solid, thermoplastic T g ≈ 60-100°C liquid, UV-curable viscosity 10 -10 Pa⋅s 10-3-10-1 Pa⋅s stamp material Si, SiO 2 , OrmoStamp ® opaque glass, SiO2, OrmoStamp ® transparent stamp area full wafer, ≤ 300 mm diameter 25x25 cm , limited by control of gap stamp contact facilitated by bending planarization layer embossing time from sec to minutes < 1 min (per exposure) Advantage low-cost, large area equipment and stamps room temperature, low pressure, alignment through stamp Challenge process time, thermal expansion due to thermal cycle step and repeat needed for large areas development needed alignment, residual layer homogene- ity material variety and resist strip- ping Hybrid approaches Hybrid approaches thermoset resists: embossing and curing before demolding Advantage (hyb. app.) low temperature variation cycle: demolding at high temperature pos- sible solid resist: full wafer single imprint possible